iProov/xamarin/README.md

 	private class IProovListener : Java.Lang.Object, IProov.IListener
 	{

+		public void OnConnected()
+		{
+	   		// Called when the SDK is connecting to the server.
+You should provide an indeterminate
+	   		// progress indication to let the user know that the connection is being established.
+		}

+		public void OnConnecting()
+		{
+	   		// The SDK has connected, and the iProov user interface will now be displayed.
+You
+	   		// should hide any progress indication at this point.
+		}

 		public void OnCancelled()
 		{
 	   		// The user cancelled iProov, either by pressing the close button at the top right, or pressing